 - b.
 Accept U.S. Department of Labor (DOL) WIOA grant funds, assist the Controller in depositing and transferring WIOA funds as appropriate within established WIOA trust funds, and expend such funds upon proper demand in accordance with the directions in the Annual Plan; - c.
 Accept funds and execute Subgrant Agreements and any unilateral agreements to Subgrant Agreements, including amendments thereto, between the State of California and the City of Los Angeles, between the DOL and the City of Los Angeles for WIOA funds (including federal and state Discretionary awards, and other WIOA competitive grants), between the County of Los Angeles and the City of Los Angeles for WIOA funds, and between other Local Workforce Development Areas (LWDA) and the City of Los Angeles for WIOA, subject to review and approval of the City Attorney as to form and legality, and in compliance with Los Angeles Administrative Code §14.8 et seq.
 (City grant regulations).
 The receipt of such funds shall be reported to the WDB within 30 days; - d.
-Negotiate and execute amendments to Workforce Development System Memoranda of Understanding (MOUs) between partners of the Los Angeles Workforce Development System to include a new three-year period effective July 1, 2023, and updates to system infrastructure costs, subject to WDB approval and subject to City Attorney review and approval as to form and legality;

-e.
-Submit the City of Los Angeles Local Area and Regional Plans, as required by Workforce Innovation and Opportunity Act;
+Negotiate and execute amendments to Workforce Development System Memoranda of Understanding (MOUs) between partners of the Los Angeles Workforce Development System to include a new three-year period effective July 1, 2023, and updates to system infrastructure costs, subject to WDB approval and subject to City Attorney review and approval as to form and legality; - e.
+Submit the City of Los Angeles Local Area and Regional Plans, as required by Workforce Innovation and Opportunity Act; - f.
+Submit an application to the State Employment Development Department for the redesignation of the City of Los Angeles Local Area;